-Y 11.
-In addition, it has two earlier stage exploration properties: Mount Hess Copper-Gold Project in Central Queensland: EPM 18864 and EPM 19252 where historical exploration has identified zones up to 10 metres wide containing elevated copper and gold grades with strike lengths in excess of 200 metres.
-Amber Creek Molybdenum-Tin-Tungsten Project, north Queensland: EPM 18865 where previous exploration has identified extensive and cross-cutting mineralised veins.
-What is the Company's business plan?
-Tartana Resources was revitalised in September 2017 with a mission to become a significant copper, gold and zinc company through development of its existing projects, acquisitions of new projects and exploration success.
-Our project portfolio has taken more than three years to assemble and provide an exciting base for our future growth.
-This resulted in the acquisition of the exploration properties and the Tartana Copper-Zinc Project during the third quarter of 2017, followed by Section 1.4 the acquisition of the Zeehan Zinc Slag Project early 2018.
-Tartana Resources believes that with further exploration, each of these Projects has potential for the Company to define copper or zinc resources.
-The Company will continue to seek to monetise the Zeehan Zinc Slag resource by investigating processing options and third-party sales.
-You will find financial information about the Company in section 6 - Investigating Accountant's Report.
-Summary of Key Strengths S Exploration Potential Tartana Resources has a number of mining leases, exploration tenements and applications in the Chillagoe region.
+This resulted in the acquisition of the exploration properties and the Tartana Copper-Zinc Project during the third quarter of 2017, followed by the acquisition of the Zeehan Zinc Slag Project early 2018.
+The Projects detailed in this Prospectus.
+The Company will continue to seek to monetise and develop the assets in line with the plans outlined in this Prospectus.
+You will find financial information about the Company in sections 5 and 6.
+Summary of Key Strengths Exploration Potential Tartana Resources has a number of mining leases, exploration tenements and applications in the Chillagoe region.
 Tartana Resources management believe that based on the geological characteristics of the rock types and structures along with the presence of a number of mines in the region that Tartana Resources' tenements have potential for future mineral discoveries.
-Sections 1.5, 1.6 and Appendix C Historical Data All Tartana Resources' projects in the Chillagoe region as well as the Tasmanian Zinc Project with its low-grade furnace slag/matte stockpiles have historical drilling, geological and geophysical data available.
+Sections 1.5, 1.6 and Appendix C Demonstrable resource with historical data All Tartana Resources' projects in the Chillagoe region as well as the Tasmanian Zinc Project with its low-grade furnace slag/matte stockpiles have historical drilling, geological and geophysical data available.
 Tartana Resources will use this data to refine its own exploration programmes while elsewhere it has combined historical data with its own new drilling data to estimate resources such as in the Zeehan zinc project.
 Sections 1.5, 1.6 and Appendix C Attractive Commodities Tartana Resources has exposure to copper, gold, silver and zinc, which it believes have attractive supply/demand fundamentals.
+Many commodity analysts view that copper is the safe way to play the Electric Vehicle revolution.
+This additional demand is likely to be compounded by decreasing mine supply from the world's major copper mines.
+A market deficit was forecast by several analysts from 2020 to 2030 but has been pushed out due to the impact of Covid 19.
+Zinc prices have been increasing on the back of Government economic stimulus packages which are directed at the development of new infrastructure and other construction which will increase zinc usage.
+US stimulus packages also tend be inflationary and tend to support both gold and silver prices.
 Sections 1.5, 1.6 and Appendix C Granted Mining Tenements The four tenements associated with the Tartana Project in Queensland are long-dated Mining Leases (two renewable in 2025, one in 2031 and one in 2032).
-Sections 1.5 and Appendix C0 The Zeehan Slag tenement in Tasmania is under a newly granted Mining Lease which is renewable mid-2021.
-Tartana Resources has already applied for an extension to this mining lease.
+The Zeehan Slag tenement in Tasmania is a a Mining Lease which was renewed in early 2021.
 Bellevue and Dry River exploration projects (EPMs 27304 and 25970) and Dimbulah Porphyry Copper project (EPM 27089) are granted exploration permits.
 The Mt Hess and Amber Creek Tenements are granted exploration permits renewable in 2022.
-Is there an Independent Technical Report by a geologist?
+Sections 1.5 and Appendix CO Is there an Independent Technical Report by a geologist?
 An independent Geologist's Report has been provided in Appendix C. Appendix C Is there a report on the Tenements?
-A Solicitor has provided a Review of Mineral Tenements in Appendix D. Appendix D
+A Solicitor has provided a Review of Mineral Tenements in Appendix D. Appendix D Experienced management team To meet the objectives of the Company, we have attracted a team comprising experienced financial and mining professionals.
+Section 3

-Experienced management team To meet the objectives of the Company, we have attracted a team comprising experienced financial and mining professionals.
-Section 3 Adequately capitalised Tartana Resources has defined exploration activities budgeted on the basis of the funds received under the Offer which will enable rapid progress of the Projects.
-Section 1.7
+Adequately capitalised Tartana Resources has defined exploration activities budgeted on the basis of the funds received under the Offer which will enable rapid progress of the Projects.
+Section 1.7 ------------------------ -- -------------